StefChatz/comsos-starter-challenge/README.md

 Style the app as you see fit.
 There is no requirement to make it look a specific way.

-## The Baselayer
+## The Base Layer

-This repository was created to provide a baselayer for the challenges listed below.
+This repository was created to provide a base layer for the challenges listed below.

 The following technologies come into play